-With the accessplanit team heading off to Learning Technologies for the 10th year running, we thought it was a great opportunity to put our heads together and come up with our top tips to get the most out of attending an exhibition.
+With the accessplanit team heading off to Learning Technologies for the 11th year running on stand P1, we thought it was a great opportunity to put our heads together and come up with our top tips to get the most out of attending an exhibition.
 Introducing The Exhibition Survival Guide...

 The exhibition survival guide

 Are you ready?
 Whether you’re a rookie attendee or a Learn Tech veteran, there are still a few tips to ensure survival of Learning Technologies and make your visit as beneficial as possible.
 Good thing you’ve got the ultimate survival guide (apply to any exhibition you may be attending!).

 What you really, really need to do before heading off to the exhibition...

 Do your research

 Check out the exhibition website and be sure to get your hands on an exhibitor list, seminar plan and show guide.

 The Learning Technologies site has a list of everyone who’ll be exhibiting, so you can size up the competition and make a note of companies that you’ll definitely want to talk to.

 If possible, network with those of interest in advance – you know, spend a few lunch breaks joining relevant LinkedIn groups, making connections, tweeting them and generally getting on their radar prior to the event.